PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [Intergenerational effects of war trauma among Palestinian families mediated via psychological maltreatment](http://dx.doi.org/10.1016/j.chiabu.2013.04.006) _2013_ published in _Child Abuse Negl_
 - [Can Sense of Coherence Moderate Traumatic Reactions?
 A Cross-Sectional Study of Palestinian Helpers Operating in War Contexts](no-link) _2013_ published in _Br.
 J. Soc.
 Work_
 - [Exposure to Political Violence, Psychological Distress, Resource Loss, and Benefit Finding as Predictors of Domestic Violence Among Palestinians](no-link) _2013_ published in _Psychol.
 Trauma_
-- [Between national ideology and Western therapy: On the emergence of a new "culture of trauma'' following the 2005 forced evacuation of Jewish Israeli settlers](no-link) _2013_ published in _Transcult.
-Psychiatry_
 - [Individual and Collective Dimensions of Resilience Within Political Violence](no-link) _2013_ published in _Trauma Violence Abus._
 - [Randomized Control Trial of a CBT Trauma Recovery Program in Palestinian Schools](no-link) _2013_ published in _J.
 Loss Trauma_
 - ['All the Beautiful Things': Trauma, Aesthetics and the Politics of Palestinian Childhood](no-link) _2013_ published in _Space Polity_